theupdateframework/specification/tuf-spec.md

   * **1.9**. **Fast-forward attack recovery** A _fast-forward attack_ happens
   when attackers arbitrarily increase the version numbers in any of the timestamp, snapshot, targets, or delegated targets metadata.
+The attacker goal is to cause clients to refuse to update the metadata later because the attacker's listed metadata version number (possibly MAX_INT) is greater than the new valid version.
 To recover from fast-forward attacks after the repository has been compromised and recovered, certain metadata files need to be deleted as specified in this section.
   Please see [the Mercury
   paper](https://ssl.engineering.nyu.edu/papers/kuppusamy-mercury-usenix-2017.pdf)
-  for more details.
+  for more details on fast-forward attacks.

     * **1.9.1**. **Targets recovery** If a threshold of targets keys have been removed in the new trusted root metadata compared to the previous trusted